 Cybercriminals are incredibly adaptable.
-They learn new security measures quickly and find new ways to steal sensitive information—often preying on individuals who aren’t familiar with the signs of common scams.
+They learn new security measures quickly and find new ways to steal sensitive information.

-One of the most common techniques used to exploit web-users is the phishing scam.
-This article will cover what phishing is, the different phishing approaches cybercriminals use, and how to prevent yourself from becoming a victim.
+One of the most common techniques used to exploit web users is the phishing scam.
+This article will cover what phishing is, cybercriminals’ different approaches, and how to prevent yourself from becoming a victim.

 What is Phishing?

-Phishing is a type of social engineering scam most commonly hidden in a fraudulent email—but in some cases via text message, website, or phone call—where a criminal posing as a legitimate institution, such as a bank or service, tries to obtain sensitive information from a target victim.
+Phishing is a type of social engineering scam most commonly hidden in a fraudulent email but sometimes via text message, website, or phone call where a criminal posing as a legitimate institution, such as a bank or service, tries to obtain sensitive information from a target victim.

 If the victim ‘takes the bait,’ the criminal will use malicious links, attachments, or simple instructions to obtain sensitive information such as:

 - Social Security Number

 History of Phishing